Data investigation

 Two non-coverage rationales operate here:

-Mississippi is the only state in the 34-state series with the explicit CMS-rebate-agreement-non-participation citation as the non-coverage rationale for Contrave and Qsymia.
+Mississippi is the only state with the explicit CMS-rebate-agreement-non-participation citation as the non-coverage rationale for Contrave and Qsymia.
 Other states cite “no clinical evidence,” “not on formulary,” or “high cost” as the non-coverage rationale for the same drugs.
 The MS framing is structurally cleaner because it anchors the non-coverage decision to a federal-statutory fact (manufacturer rebate participation) rather than a discretionary clinical-policy judgment.

 10. Categorical exclusions: pregnancy, breastfeeding, concurrent use, contraindications